tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 derived from subject Common Name fields in a clients credential certificate chain as described bellow.
-To ensure unambiguous URI's for clients and accounts (as described in {{?I-D.draft-mahy-mimi-identity}}) the Common Name fields found used to derive the handles MUST not contain any of the 5 special characters "@", "/", "#", "$" and ":".
+To ensure unambiguous URI's for clients and accounts (as described in {{?I-D.draft-mahy-mimi-identity}}) the Common Name fields found used to derive the handles MUST NOT contain any of the 5 special characters "@", "/", "#", "$" and ":".

 ### X.509 End Point Handles